OpenIndiana/oi-docs/docs/dev/userland.md

 This is as simple as creating a Pull Request into the main oi-userland repository and asking developers to review your changeset.
 We should beware of possibly breaking packages as it adds additional work and can be unpleasant for other contributors (imagine a situation where gcc, perl or anything else needed for building packages is broken).

-Changes can be reverted quite easily, but once the package is built and published additional steps are needed.
+Changes can be reverted quite easily but once the package is built and published additional steps are needed.
 So try taking per-package testing and asking for wider testing into consideration.

-If you contribute a package, which is known to work, but its functionality might be broken because of some issues, consider disabling it till the issue is not removed.
+If you contribute a package which is known to work but its functionality might be broken because of some issues, consider disabling it until the issue is removed.

 ### Checking Jenkins instance

-Once the changes are merged into the main oi-userland repository, Jenkins instance will pick up those bits and build them.
+Once the changes are merged into the main oi-userland repository, the Jenkins instance will pick up those bits and build them.
 If the build was successful, the built packages will be pushed into http://pkg.openindiana.org/hipster repository.
-If the package build was unsucessful, check build logs and please try to come up with a solution and fix the problem, so you can have package published into the repository.
+If the package build was unsuccessful check the build logs and please try to come up with a solution and fix the problem so you can have the package published into the repository.